 The overall system design, as constructed and deployed in the years 2017-2019, is presented in Fig. 4.
-Power is provided by two 12 V Exide ES950 gel batteries, connected in parallel to reach a design capacity of 190 Ah.
-A 30 watt solar panel is used to charge the batteries using a Steca Solsum solar charger.
-Data are logged by a dataTaker DT80M, Series-4 data logger, to which three dataTaker CEM20 extension modules (internal multiplexers) are connected, resulting in 62 available analog-in channels.
-Each input channel of the data logger consists of four terminals, allowing, among others, one four-point resistance measurements or up to four voltage measurements between different terminal pairs (i.e., a limited multiplexing capability within each channel).
-The logger measures voltages and temperatures sequentially, using the internal multiplexers to select the input channel to work on.
-It was found that the system operates more reliably under cold conditions if power to the logger was increased from 12 to 24 V using a DC-DC converter.
-A metal rod inserted into the soil a few meters away from the system was used as system ground.
+Power is provided by two 12V Exide ES950 gel batteries, connected in parallel to reach a design capacity of 190 Ah.
+A 30-watt solar panel is used to

+15 charge the batteries using a Steca Solsum solar charger.
+Data is logged by a Datataker DT80M, Series-4 data logger, to which three Datataker CEM20 extension modules (internal multiplexers) are connected, resulting in 62 available analog-in channels.
+Each input channel of the data logger consists of 4 terminals, allowing, among others, one four-point resistance measurement, or up to 4 voltage measurements between different terminal pairs (i.e., a limited multiplexing capability within each channel).